 Appearance & Varieties

-The MPT is sought after for the beautiful pink tones she displays on her legs.
+The Mexican Pink Tarantula is sought after for the beautiful pink tones she displays on her legs.
 A dark body perfectly contrasts the pink hairs over her legs and parts of her cephalothorax.

 The only difference between male and female specimens is the size.
 Males won’t grow as big as females.
 However, the difference between males and females in size when they’re adults is so significant that it’s not difficult to tell them apart.